fastly/security-use-cases/protect-cached-content/README.md

 From vcl_pass, the request is sent to the NGWAF.

 ## Note on shielding
 It is expected that the request will be inspected by the WAF at the location where there is a cache HIT.
 This means that if shielding is used, then the edge PoP may be used for the NGWAF inspection if the cache HIT occurs at the Fastly edge PoP.
-If the request makes it to the shield where there is a cache HTI, then that is where the NGWAF will perform the inspection.
+If the request makes it to the shield where there is a cache HIT, then that is where the NGWAF will perform the inspection.

 ## Blocked or challenged
 If the NGWAF returns a BLOCK or CHALLENGED signal, then the NGWAF response is returned to the client